Mid-Level

 3

-What's the typical closing volume?
+What is the typical monthly closing volume?

 โœฆ Editorial โ€” career progression and interview guidance based on industry patterns